odsod/language-based-security-report/report.md

       <!-- ... -->
     </exploit>

-Since symbols are never garbage collected once defined, the deserialization of this payload will result in the symbol table overflowing and the application crashing.
 We see that the possibility of having arbitrary `YAML` deserialized on the server is a clear vulnerability.
 Still, in order to achieve remote code execution, yet another vulnerability must be exploited.